Billy-Dickson/Billy-Dickson.github.io/_posts/2024-10-03-Installing-xrdp-on-Ubuntu 24.04.1-LTS.md

 ## Prerequistes

 1. A working knowledge of Linux and how to install it on real hardware or in a Virtual Environment.
-2. A copy of Ubuntu Desktop 22.04.01 is available for download from [here](https://www.releases.ubuntu.com/22.04/)
+2. A copy of Ubuntu Desktop 22.04.01 is available for download from [this link here](https://www.releases.ubuntu.com/22.04/)
 3. A running [Ubuntu Gnome Desktop](https://ubuntu.com/download/desktop) installed on hardware or a virtual machine, (mine is running on a [Proxmox Virtual Machine](https://www.proxmox.com/en/downloads)).

 ## Setting up Gnome with xrdp